lar-mo/pmd_api/README.md

 ### api_wrapper

-* This is the API wrapper app for the three API that provide content for pattymdesigns.com.
+* This is the API wrapper app for the three APIs that provide content for pattymdesigns.com.
-* _pmd_strings, Flickr, and Blogger (blogspot)_.
+** _pmd_strings, Flickr, and Blogger (blogspot)_.
 * It serves the API response without exposing the various API keys on the front end.